Ashokkumar-Raja/Salary-Slip/README.md

 Adds Bonus and Allowance in Dollars from users.
 Applies deduction of 1 % IT for females.
 Applies conditions on dependants as:
-2 dependants no deductions in IT
+2 dependants no deductions in IT,
-3 dependants deduction of 2 percentage
+3 dependants deduction of 2 percentage,
-4 dependants deduction of 4 percentage
+4 dependants deduction of 4 percentage.